wordplaydev/wordplay/LANGUAGE.md

 points ⎡- name = 'amy'
 ```

+Tables can be converted to lists of data structures, where each row name is a property.
+(More on structures later).

+#### _evaluation_

+Tables evaluate their rows in reading order, and rows evaluate their columns in reading order.
+Then, a table is constructed with the completed rows.

+#### _equality_

 Tables are equivalent when they have the same number of rows, and each row in one table corresponds to an equivalent row in the other table.
 Rows are equivalent if all of their column values are equvalient.

-Tables can be converted to lists of data structures, where each row name is a property.
-(More on structures later).

 ## Evaluations